laxdog/poloniexlendingbot/docs/market_analysis.rst

                           ``percentile_seconds`` and ``MACD_long_win_seconds``
 `daily_min_method`_       Which method (MACD or percentile) to use for the daily min calculation `MACD_multiplier`_        Only valid for MACD method.
 The figure to scale up the returned rate value from the MACD calculation
-`ma_debug_logging`_        Print some extra info on what's happening with the rate calculations
+`ma_debug_log`_           Print some extra info on what's happening with the rate calculations
 ========================= =============================================================================================

 The module has two main methods to calculate the minimum rate: